phac-nml/pipeline-standards/README.md

 The following are other requirements for developing pipelines.

-* [ ] [Software security and vulnerabilities](https://github.com/pha4ge/pipeline-resources/blob/main/docs/pipeline-standards.md#software-security-and-vulnerabilities): Please maintain good software security practices with pipeline code to be published.
+* [ ] [Software security and vulnerabilities](#security): Please maintain good software security practices with pipeline code to be published.
 In particular, never store plain text passwords, API keys, ssh keys, or otherwise confidential information in software/pipelines which are distributed publicly.
-See the [PHA4GE pipeline guidelines][pha4ge-pipeline-security] for additional recommendations.
-You may also consider referring to the [GitHub Code Security](https://docs.github.com/en/code-security) documentation.
+You may consider referring to the [GitHub Code Security](https://docs.github.com/en/code-security) documentation for securing your repository.

 <a name="input"></a>
 # 2. Input